Château de Méréville

 The Château de Méréville is a chateau in Méréville in the valley of the Juine, France.
 It is the rival of the Désert de Retz as two of the most extensive Landscape Gardens provided with follies and picturesque features — parcs à fabriques — made in the late eighteenth century.
 Both are early examples of the romantic French Landscape Garden — jardin a l'anglaise — an interpretation of the English garden style that was replacing the Garden à la française. the Château de Méréville and garden park survive, partially dismantled.

 After being owned by a Japanese pension fund who planned to turn it into a golf resort, in 2000 the chateau was bought by the regional government.
-As of 2008, plans to restore it had made little progress.
+Having reopened to the public in 2018, the restored garden was recognized as a remarkable garden in 2019.
+As of May 2026, the restoration of the chateau's framework and the complete renovation of the roof were reported to be nearing completion.

 History

 Up to 1786

 The château was first built as a medieval fortress, and then rebuilt on the medieval buildings' remains in 1768 for the conseiller du roi Jean Delpech.
 The 1768 phase was provided with modest formal gardens formed as regular parterres.